Khan/wonder-blocks/.changeset/wild-oranges-vanish.md

 "@khanacademy/wonder-blocks-form": minor
 ---

-`className` prop has been added to SearchField and TextField
+`name` prop has been added to SearchField and TextField